 Jade Leaf’s matcha is a rare, 100% organic product mixed from leaves grown in the Uji and Kagoshima areas.
 The leaves are the second harvest for the culinary mix, which means they’re grown a little later in the year and have a slightly different flavor from the first harvest leaves.

 Here, it’s important to emphasize the difference between Culinary and Ceremonial matcha.
 Ceremonial matcha tastes different than what you’ll find here, and most people agree it’s better.
 However, for a stronger flavor that matches tea cakes and other baked goods, this is a great place to start looking.

-FGO’s organic matcha powder is another Culinary Grade option for baking and mixing into other drinks.
+FGO’s organic matcha powder is another Culinary Grade option for baking and mixing into other drinks like matcha lattes.
 Like Jade Leaf, FGO’s powder is a rare certified organic product consisting exclusively of shade-grown green tea powder.
-Even the 4-ounce bag provides enough tea powder for over 100 servings of tea, though it’s best to use your tea sooner instead of later.
+Even the 4-ounce bag provides enough green tea powder for over 100 servings of tea, though it’s best to use your tea sooner instead of later.

 Unfortunately, FGO doesn’t list where in Japan they get their leaves.
 They may source from across the country and mix the matcha to create a consistent flavor, similar to how bulk coffee companies may mix beans from dozens of sources before roasting them.

 Pique’s Ceremonial Grade matcha is one of the top options for drinking in the traditional method.
-This is a much higher-quality product than most of the other options on this list, but one thing that particularly stands out is the single-serve design.
+This is a high quality product, but one thing that particularly stands out is the single-serve design.